Wolfgang Joop: Art

 Joop has diverse interests and is involved in many activities beyond fashion and design, including illustration.
 Over 100 of his works are on show at the Museum für Kunst und Gewerbe in Hamburg.
 Since 2009, he has been selling some of his drawings through the gallery Lumas.
 He also creates sculptures, one of which can be found in the cemetery of Bornstedt.
 Joop also collects art, particularly contemporary paintings and sculptures, as well as furniture.

-Authorship
+Writing

 Joop has written several books, including the gift book Das kleine Herz (2001), the cookbook Hectic Cuisine (2002), the autobiography Stillstand des Flüchtigen (2002), the novel Im Wolfspelz (2003), and Wolfgang Joop, Wunderkind: 14467 Potsdam, published by Rolf Heyne Collection (2009).
 His second autobiography Undressed.
 Aus einem Leben mit mir (2013) was written in collaboration with journalist and author Rebecca Casati.
 He also authored numerous articles for publications such as Der Spiegel, Stern, and Welt am Sonntag.